 Go ahead and buy a paracord bracelet (Amazon Link) for each member of your family.
-They are really cheap, you can easily wear it wherever you go, and have the peace of mind which comes with having it on you at all times.
+They are really cheap, you can easily wear them wherever you go and have the peace of mind which comes with having them on you at all times.

 If you would like to have a go at making a paracord bracelet yourself, have a look at this post.

 They say we only need duct tape and WD-40 to solve all problems.
 But let’s add paracord to these!

 The stuff is amazingly versatile and can be used in many situations.
 Paracord was even used by astronauts to repair the Hubble Space Telescope during the 82nd Space Shuttle mission!